warengonzaga/animatecssplugin/README.md

 <h3> Development </h3>
 What to contribute?
 That would be great!
-AnimateCSSPlugin.js uses Gulp.js + Jade + SASS for faster development.
+AnimateCSSPlugin.js uses Gulp.js + Pug.js (formely Jade) + SASS for faster development.
 Make a change in your file and instantanously see your updates!

 ```sh
  $ gulp dev